yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 When the client re-establishes a new TLS session with the server, it sends the pinning ticket to the server.
 Upon receiving it, the server returns a proof of knowledge of the pinning secret.
-Once the key exchange is completed and the server has been authenticated, the client checks the pinning proof returned by the server with its pinning secret.
-It a match occurs, the client concludes that the server it is currently connected to and the server it was previously connected to both own the same pinning protection key and thus are the same server.
+Once the key exchange is completed and the server has been authenticated, the client checks the pinning proof returned by the server using the client's stored pinning secret.
+It a proof matches, the client can conclude that the server it is currently connecting to is in fact the correct server.

 This version of the draft only applies to TLS 1.3.
 We believe that the idea can also be back-fitted into earlier versions of the protocol.